 We are going to compile here some techniques of raising emotionally healthy kids, which are commonly believed by child psychologists, experts, and scientists around the world.
 These tips will help you raise emotionally healthy and intelligent children.
 They are also easy to follow, and you can start seeing changes in your children right away.

 Children today tend to be more emotional.
-They might get upset to draw attention from their parents or they may express their frustration and disappointment in an aggressive manner.
+They might get upset to draw the attention of their parents or they may express their frustration and disappointment in an aggressive manner.
 Just being understanding can often help them to let go of their anger and troubling emotions.
 Your child wants you to see things his way.
 He may have to do things as you tell him to but he’s entitled to his own perspective.
 Lynne Namka, Ed.
-D, writes in her article titled: The Dynamics of Anger in Children that “Expression of hostility without problem solving creates more hostility for the child and ends up with peer rejection.”If your child seems to get unexpectedly out of control for the situation, remember that we all have emotions stored up that we let ourselves experience.
+D writes in her article titled: The Dynamics of Anger in Children that “Expression of hostility without problem-solving creates more hostility for the child and ends up with peer rejection.”If your child seems to get unexpectedly out of control of the situation, remember that we all have emotions stored up that we let ourselves experience.

 “Feeling understood triggers soothing biochemicals; that neural pathway you’re strengthening each time he feels soothed is what he’ll use to soothe himself as he gets older.” –Dr. Laura Markham